AvolitesLtd/TitanManual/docs/controlling-fixtures/using-the-select-buttons-and-wheels.md

 -   The @ softkey sets a dimmer level to the selected fixtures, for example 1 Through 8 @ 5 \<Enter\> will set 1-8 at 50%.
-(You can choose whether 50% is entered as "5" or "50" in the User Settings -- see section 16.1.6 on page 313).
-When you press @ there are softkey options for Full, Off and +/- (increase or decrease brightness).
+(You can choose whether 50% is entered as "5" or "50" in the [User Settings](../system-settings/user-settings) - When you press @ there are softkey options for Full, Off and +/- (increase or decrease brightness).

 -   You can work with Groups using the Group button, for example Group 1